top of page

 Addressing Addiction Stigma

 Addiction is one of the most stigmatized health conditions on earth.
-Research has found that individuals who experience stigma due to a substance use disorder are more likely to continue engaging in substance use, and manifest greater delayed treatment access and higher rates of dropout.
+Research has found that individuals who experience stigma due to a substance use disorder are more likely to continue engaging in substance use and manifest greater delayed treatment access and higher rates of dropout.
 Stigma prevents people who are struggling from reaching out for help and isolates families affected by the disease who fear being judged by their communities.
-Responding to Addiction is designed to: reduce addiction stigma, including stereotypes, prejudice and discrimination; and increase knowledge about addiction, as well as helping behaviors.
+Responding to Addiction is designed to reduce addiction stigma, including stereotypes, prejudice, and discrimination, and increase knowledge about addiction, as well as helping behaviors.

 What Participants Learn